attach

 - Mount the agent’s A2A endpoints on your Express app (

-- Activate triggers registered on the agent via
+expose). - Activate triggers registered on the agent via

-agent.add_triggers() — webhooks become Express routes, schedules become cron timers, emit triggers become event-bus listeners.
+agent.add_triggers()— webhooks become Express routes, schedules become cron timers, emit triggers become event-bus listeners. - Connect to Svantic (

-MeshConnector.connect), with automatic retries.
+MeshConnector.connect), with automatic retries. - Install

-SIGTERM / SIGINT handlers that deregister cleanly.
+SIGTERM/SIGINThandlers that deregister cleanly.

-It returns an AgentHandle — a small surface for firing emit triggers and tearing the whole setup down.
+AgentHandle — a small surface for firing emit triggers and tearing the whole setup down.

 When to use it

-Use attach() when you’re embedding an agent into a service you already run:
+Useattach() when you’re embedding an agent into a service you already run:

 - You have an existing Express app with middleware, routes, and lifecycle.